Scattered emerald green islands pepper Miyagi's beautiful coastline

-Shiogama Shrine is said to be over 1,000 years old and is one of the most important shinto shrines in Tohoku.
-Climbing the 200 stairs to the entrance rewards climbers with spectacular views from the vermillion red buildings.
+Shiogama Shrine is said to be around 1,000 years old and is one of the most important Shinto shrines in Tohoku.
+Climbing the 202 stairs to the entrance rewards climbers with spectacular views from the vermillion red buildings.

 The seaside town of Ishinomaki experienced the worst loss of life caused by the 2011 tsunami.
-However, visitors will see the pride and fighting spirit of the citizens, symbolized by the “Ganbaru Ishinomkai” sign put up shortly after the disaster.
+However, visitors will see the pride and fighting spirit of the citizens, symbolized by the “Ganbarou Ishinomaki” sign put up shortly after the disaster.
 It is a reminder for all to “Never Give Up!”, no matter how hard things become.

 Hiyoriyama is a hillside park famous for its springtime cherry blossoms and panoramic views.
 Compare pictures of the town pre-tsunami with the current flattened coastline which is being reconstructed.

-Don't be surprised by the bizarre, UFO-shaped "Mangattan", or Ishinomori Manga Museum.
-This very striking structure houses characters and original artwork by the 'King of Comics' Ishinomori Shotaro, known for Cyborg009 and Kamen Rider.
+Don't be surprised by the bizarre, UFO-shaped "Mangattan," or Ishinomori Manga Museum.
+This very striking structure houses characters and original artwork by the "King of Comics," Shotaro Ishinomori, known for Cyborg009 and Kamen Rider.

 Nature fans can climb the central 239-meter-high Mt.
-Anba, or take a ferry to nearby Oshima Island and rent a bicycle to tour Mt.
+Anba, or visit nearby Oshima Island and rent a bicycle to tour Mt.
 Kameyama.